-For each file that is open for processing, RMS-ll requires that you provide at least one I/O buffer for its internal use.
-RMS-ll either transfers the data from disk to an I/O buffer, or from an I/O buffer to disk.
+For each file that is open for processing, RMS-ll requires that you provide at least one I/O buffer for its internal use in transferring data.
+RMS-ll either reads the data from disk or magnetic tape to an I/O buffer, or writes the data from an I/O buffer to disk or tape.

 Data in sequential files is transferred in blocks.
-The user can define whether records in files can cross block boundaries.
+If the file is on magnetic tape, the block size is user definable.
+The user can also define whether records in disk files can cross block boundaries.
 If you specify block spanning when you create a file, records may continue across block boundaries.
 This means that they can be stored most efficiently within a file.

-When records are restricted by block boundaries, they must be less than or equal to 512 bytes.
+When records are restricted by block boundaries, they must be less than or equal to 512 bytes (or the user-specified number of bytes for a magnetic tape file).
 Unneeded bytes may remain after each record to the end of that block if the next record will not fit within those bytes.

 Data in relative and indexed files is transferred in buckets.
-A bucket consists of one or more blocks that RMS-ll treats as a unit.
+A bucket consists of one or more blocks that RMS-11 treats as a unit.
 The bucket size, or number of blocks in a bucket, is user specified when a file is created, and cannot be changed unless the file is redesigned.
 Although records may span block boundaries, they cannot span bucket boundaries.